-One of Hong Kong’s premier Michelin-3 star restaurants, Caprice has been impressing gourmands with their exquisite menu under the helm of Chef Vincent Thierry for years.
-The concept here is haute cuisine, with guests settling into plush sofa-like chairs and sipping on a selection of champagnes before perusing the menu.
+One of Hong Kong’s premier Michelin-3 star restaurants and arguably one of the best French restaurants in Hong Kong, Caprice has been impressing gourmands with their exquisite menu under the helm of Chef Vincent Thierry for years.
+Ranking No. 24 on Asia’s 50 Best Restaurants in 2022, the concept here is haute cuisine, with guests settling into plush sofa-like chairs and sipping on a selection of champagnes before perusing the menu.
 The newish bar, discreetly positioned adjacent to the restaurant, offers a stylish yet cozy nook to enjoy a few flutes of unique wines and champagne, accompanied by a tapestry of fine cheeses.
 This option for a bit of sip and nibble is a great way to spent a lazy Sunday afternoon.

 Another Michelin-3 star darling, this fine dining restaurant is sectioned in half into L’Atelier and Le Jardin.
 L’Atelier is designed for the spectator in us, positioned with a circular bar that wraps around an open kitchen so diners can view all aspects of the cooking and preparation process.
 The menu here is served in tapas-style portions, and differ from the menu in the Le Jardin section, which is more along the lines of formal French fine dining.
 The decor is almost hypnotic, in vibrant glossy lipstick red and silky black.
 The patisserie downstairs also offers some of the best croissants in all of Hong Kong!

 Shop 401, 4/F, Landmark Atrium, 15 Queen’s Rd Central, Central | +852 2166 9000